Aluminium lurches to 16-month low on renewed demand fears

-LONDON: Aluminium prices stumbled to their lowest in 16 months on Thursday while other based metals also slid on renewed worries about weak demand after downbeat factory and property data in top metals consumer China.
+LONDON: Aluminium prices stumbled to their lowest in 16 months on Thursday while other based metals also slid on renewed worries about weak demand after downbeat economic data in top metals consumer China amid fresh COVID-19 lockdowns.

-Benchmark aluminium fell 2.3% to $2,305 a tonne by 1000 GMT, its weakest since April 2021.
+Benchmark aluminium on the London Metal Exchange (LME) fell 2.5% to $2,300 a tonne by 1600 GMT, its weakest since April 2021.
 A private sector survey showed China’s factory activity contracted for the first time in three months in August while nearly 70 Chinese cities reported declines in new home prices, the most since the start of the COVID-19 pandemic.

 “Industrial metals are taking a beating.
 The growth angst is most certainly having a profound impact across markets and reducing risk appetite once again,” said Ole Hansen, head of commodity strategy at Saxo Bank in Copenhagen.